moh4sa/T5O10Project/ProjectProposal/proposal.md

 - Matplotlib and Seaborn for plotting

 ## MVP Goal:
-should be able to predict general sales vlues not based on genra or platform
+should be able to predict global sales values.